englercj/psm/README.md

 module includes the PSM Daemon (psmd) that can manage multiple minecraft server instances.
 The PSM service also provides a RESTful API for controlling all the minecraft servers.

-This module also provides a CLI application (psm) that wraps around the daemon for easy use from the command line.
+This module also provides a CLI application (psm) that wraps around the API for easy use from the command line.

 ## Features